JoKerDii/DS-FAS/docs/notes/questions.md

   When we have a lot of predictors that are completely independent of the response and one overwhelmingly influential predictor.

+* **Are bagging or random forest models independent of each other, can they be trained in a parallel fashion?**

+  Yes.
+They train a bunch of individual / independent models in a parallel way.
+Each model is trained by a random subset of data.

 * **What is Boosting?**

-  It trains a large number of “weak” learners <u>in sequence</u>.
+  It trains a large number of "weak" learners <u>in sequence</u>.
 A weak learner is a constrained model (limit the max depth of each decision tree).
 Each one in the sequence focuses on <u>learning from the mistakes of the one before it</u>.
 By <u>more heavily weighting in the mistakes in the next tree</u> (the correct predictions are identified and less heavily weighted in the next tree), our next tree will learn from the mistakes.
 Boosting additively combines all the weak learners into a single strong learner, and gets a boosted tree.
 The ensemble is a <u>linear combination</u> of the simple trees, and is more expressive.

-* **Are bagging or random forest models independent of each other, can they be trained in a parallel fashion?**

-  Yes.
-They train a bunch of individual / independent models in a parallel way.
-Each model is trained by a random subset of data.

 * **Compare bagging and boosting?**